cyberianwilderness/Golden-Axe-AutoSplitter/README.md

 - The game itself!

 # Configuring your livesplit
-Assuming you have Livesplit, ASL Var Viewer and Kega Fusion all downloaded and working Insert the ASL Var Viewer into the components folder of Livesplit Create splits or download them from the [Split-Files folder](/Split-Files/)
+Assuming you have Livesplit, ASL Var Viewer and Kega Fusion all downloaded and working.
+Insert the ASL Var Viewer into the components folder of Livesplit.
+Create your own splits or download them from the [Split-Files folder](/Split-Files/).
 - [Arcade](/Split-Files/Golden%20Axe%20-%20Arcade.lss)
 - [Beginner](/Split-Files/Golden%20Axe%20-%20Beginner.lss)
 - [Duel](/Split-Files/Golden%20Axe%20-%20The%20Duel.lss)